 Antique Belgian Shuttle Loom In Action

-It is on these looms that many of our Italian cashmere accessories are made due to the complexity of the looms it is operated by highly skilled craftsmen who attach each individual strand of cashmere to the needles and programme the weave pattern manually.
+It is on these looms that many of our Italian cashmere accessories are made.
+Due to the complexity of the looms they are operated by highly skilled craftsmen who attach each individual strand of cashmere to the needles and programme the weave pattern manually.

 Yarn Woven into Fabric

 Classic Scottish tartan made from Italian Merino Wool

 Gina preparing the cashmere yarn for the loom